osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

       "value": 3.14
   }]

-Note, that "values" property is a JSON array, which can hold multiple values (with different timestamps) to be sent to the ingress endpoint in one message.
+Note, that the ``values`` property is a JSON array, which can hold multiple values (with different timestamps) to be sent to the ingress endpoint in one message.

 Step 5 – validate your data